wxWidgets/wxWidgets/docs/contributing/how-to-add-class-documentation.md

 DO:

+- use present tense verbs in 3rd person singular form to describe functions, i.e. write "Returns the answer to life, universe and everything", rather than the imperative mood used in Git commit message ("Return the answer ...").

 - Doxygen supports both commands in the form \command and @command;
   all wxWidgets documentation uses the @command form.
   Follow strictly this rule.